-A third party may not be receptive to having their terms and conditions challenged as containing an 'unfair contract term'.
-If you challenge the term before you enter into the contract, this may lead to delays in getting your service from that provider, and you might want to think about other service providers that don't have the unfair term.
+A third party may not be receptive to having their terms and conditions challenged as containing an 'Unfair Contract Term'.
+If you challenge the term before entering into the contract, it could lead to delays in getting your service from that provider.
+You might want to consider other service providers who don't have the unfair term in their contracts.